elsorino/playstationpresence/README.md

 ## Setup

+### Windows method
+1. Download the latest exe/ini files in [releases](https://github.com/elsorino/playstationpresence/releases)
+2. Login into your [My PlayStation](https://my.playstation.com/) account.
+3. In another tab, go to https://ca.account.sony.com/api/v1/ssocookie
+4. Copy the npsso key into playstationpresence.ini
+5. Add PSNID to playstationpresence.ini
+   * You must have permission to view status, e.g your own account if private
+6. Run the exe with playstationpresence.ini in the same folder

+### Using Python
 1. Download with `git clone https://github.com/elsorino/playstationpresence`
-2. Copy config.example.ini to config.ini
+2. Copy playstationpresence.example.ini to playstationpresence.ini
 3. Login into your [My PlayStation](https://my.playstation.com/) account.
 4. In another tab, go to https://ca.account.sony.com/api/v1/ssocookie
-5. Copy the npsso key into config.py
+5. Copy the npsso key into playstationpresence.ini
-6. Add PSNID to config.py
+6. Add PSNID to playstationpresence.ini
    * You must have permission to view status, e.g your own account if private
 7. Install requirements with `pip install -r requirements.txt`
 8. Run the script with `python playstationpresence.py`